(Toronto Seminar registration starts at 9am)

-They are currently cruising crossing the Atlantic for another winter filming new episodes for season 10 episodes of Distant Shores aboard their Southerly 49 sailboat, Distant Shores II.
-They have co-presented in our seminars in Toronto and Chicago and will be with us for our 2016 Toronto seminar.
+Season 11 episodes of Distant Shores aboard their Southerly 49 sailboat, Distant Shores II.
+They have co-presented in our seminars in Toronto and Chicago and will be with us for our 2017 Toronto seminar.
 Follow their adventures on

 Andy Schell and Mia Karlsson